SPEAKERS

 Certified Crime Scene Analyst International Association for Identification March 2016.

 Have worked and solved two cold cases utilizing Forensics.
-Actively still working coldcases.
+Actively still working cold cases.

-Lawrence StringhamÂ
+Lawrence Stringham

 Larry has been connected with law enforcement since 1985 when he joined the US Air Force as a Security Policeman.
 Working with the USAF and later with the Air National Guard, Larry became a certified Police Officer in Little Rock Arkansas.
 Retuning to Hernando County, Florida, where he was raised, he was hired by the Hernando County Sheriff’s Office as a 911 dispatcher and in 1991 became a crime scene technician.
 Larry worked here for 6 years, during which time he attended basic and advanced courses in crime scene, arson investigation and fingerprint technology.